Transient ischemic attack

 Treatment

-If you have had a TIA within the last 48 hours, you will likely be admitted to the hospital so that doctors can search for the cause and monitor you.
+If you have had a TIA within the last 48 hours, you will likely be admitted to the hospital so that your providers can search for the cause and monitor you.

 High blood pressure, heart disease, diabetes, high cholesterol, and blood disorders will be treated as needed.
 You will be encouraged to make lifestyle changes to reduce your risk of further symptoms.
 Changes include quitting smoking, exercising more, and eating healthier foods.